All Episodes

 So we'll get to all of that in the course of the program today and much more.

-800-941 Sean is our toll-free telephone number.
+800-941 Sean is our toll-free telephone number if you want to be a part of this extravaganza.

-If you want to be a part of this extravaganza, we'll get to your calls coming up next half hour.
+We'll get to your calls coming up next half hour.

-Now, first we have the hack the oh, we've got a recount.
+Now, first we have the hack, the oh, we've got a recount.

-First, we gotta have a recount.
+First, we've got to have a recount.

 Well, Donald Trump's victory in Wisconsin, he went up 162 votes.